 With the steady rise in social media usage, social media recruitment has become more popular among talent acquisition professionals.
 This is because social media has proven to be an effective recruitment tool, with almost three-quarters of workers aged 18-34 finding their most recent job through social media recruiting.
 In addition, almost 90% of recruiters have hired someone through LinkedIn.

 Businesses with well-structured social recruitment strategies are more likely to attract passive job seekers, promote their company culture, save money on job advertising, target candidate personas more effectively, and receive more referrals.

-One of the primary advantages of using social media for recruitment is its vast reach.
-Social media platforms such as LinkedIn, Twitter, and Facebook have millions of users worldwide, providing businesses with an opportunity to connect with potential candidates on a global scale.
+One of the primary advantages of social media recruiting is its vast reach.
+Social media platforms such as LinkedIn, Twitter, and Facebook have millions of users worldwide including job seekers, providing businesses with an opportunity to connect with potential candidates on a global scale.

 Not only that, job seekers are actively job searching on social media, in fact, 86% of job seekers use social media in their job search and/or reach out to contacts and recruiters about jobs on social media.

 By utilizing social media platforms to advertise job openings, businesses can reach a wider audience than traditional recruitment methods, such as print ads or job fairs.

 Another study by Careerarc showed that 92% of employers use social and professional networks to recruit talent, ranking above employer referrals (87%), job boards (82%), and job ads (72%).